A Bit of British Friesian Doggerel

 They took to the land without a murmur.

-Once the Dutch had Type all unraveled.
+Once the Dutch had Type all unravelled.

 To South Africa and other fledgling colonies went they